AlexGavrilov939/AlgoExplorer/leetcode_daily/2385. Amount of Time for Binary Tree to Be Infected/APPROACH.md

 ### Algorithm

----

-## 🚀 The Park Explorer Algorithm 🚀

 1. ### 🌲 Each New Tree Spot:
    - At every new tree (root), we start with a step count `depth = 0`.
    - If we find a spot with no more trees (`root == null`), we just mark `depth = 0` and take a break.